 In addition, ALEs are required to report any offers of health care coverage to full-time employees and their dependents, as well as other related healthcare information, on Form 1095-C. Forms 1095-C, which consists of employer data, should be transmitted to the IRS using Form 1094-C. Individuals must receive 2019 forms by January 1, 2020.

-Other Documents and Provisions to Review
+Additional Documents & Provisions To Review

 When checking for employee benefits compliance, there are some other general requirements that are important to review.
 Start by reviewing your ERISA plan document to ensure that it is up-to-date and readily available to participants, beneficiaries, and the U.S. Department of Labor.
 Also, review your SPD and cafeteria plan document to ensure that they are both up-to-date and have been formally adopted.